KhadijehValipour/Audio_Classification/readme.md

 # Audio Classification
 ![Alt text](assents/dataset-cover.png)

-Our goal is audio classification on the sound in Farsi language.
-This can be done on any desired language just by changing the dataset.
+Our goal is audio classification on the sound.

 ## How to install
 ```